Why Adalo Works for Connecting to Airtable

 Understanding the Power of Adalo and Airtable Together

 The combination of Adalo's visual app builder with Airtable's flexible database creates a powerful no-code stack that eliminates common development bottlenecks.
-While Adalo enables rapid mobile and web app creation, Airtable provides the backend sophistication that internal databases struggle to match.
+While Adalo enables rapid mobile and web app creation with AI-assisted building, Airtable provides the backend sophistication that internal databases struggle to match for certain collaborative workflows.

 This integration leverages Adalo's External Collections feature to connect directly to Airtable's API, treating Airtable tables as external databases.
 Your app reads, creates, updates, and deletes records stored in Airtable while maintaining access to collaboration features, automation capabilities, and complex field types unavailable in standard no-code databases.